jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

   today.
 In this post, I cover 10 lessons with modern applications.
 image: /assets/images/thumbnails/the-art-of-war.jpeg
 ---
-The Art of War is an ancient Chinese military guide by Sun Tzu that was penned sometime around the 5th century B.C.&nbsp; It is composed of 13 chapters, each devoted to a different aspect of strategy and or tactics in war.
+The Art of War is an ancient Chinese military guide by military strategist Sun Tzu that was penned sometime around the 5th century B.C.&nbsp; It is composed of 13 chapters, each devoted to a different aspect of strategy and or tactics in war.

 It's a surprisingly short read.
 I read it on my kindle, and the page counter had it pegged at 30 pages, including pre and post-text filler.
 This makes sense, as it's actually the lead text in an ancient anthology called ["The Seven Military Classics"](https://en.wikipedia.org/wiki/Seven_Military_Classics){: target="_blank" rel="noopener noreferrer"} by Emperor Shenzong of Song.&nbsp;